Skip to content

 Code Comments: Capture User Reasoning

-When the user gives an instruction or makes a design decision and explains their reasoning, capture that reasoning as a comment in the code โ€” right where the decision is implemented.
+When the user gives an instruction or makes a design decision and explains their reasoning, capture that reasoning as a comment in the code โ€” at the point where the decision is implemented.
 Future maintainers should be able to understand the intent without leaving the code context.

-• Place the comment at the point of implementation, not in a separate doc
+• Put the comment at the point of implementation, not in a separate doc.